Spectroscopy Magazine's Emerging Leader

 in Molecular Spectroscopy Award

-Matthew Baker, a senior lecturer in chemistry at the University of Strathclyde, in Glasgow, has won the inaugural Emerging Leader in Molecular Spectroscopy Award, which is presented by Spectroscopy magazine.
-This new annual award recognizes the achievements and aspirations of a talented young molecular spectroscopist, selected by an independent scientific committee.
-The award will be presented to Baker at the SciX 2016 conference in September, where he will give a plenary lecture and be honored in an award symposium.
+Russ Algar, an assistant professor in chemistry at the University of British Columbia (UBC), in Vancouver, Canada, has won the 2017 Emerging Leader in Molecular Spectroscopy Award, which is presented by Spectroscopy magazine.
+This annual award recognizes the achievements and aspirations of a talented young molecular spectroscopist, selected by an independent scientific committee.
+The award will be presented to Algar at the SciX 2017 conference in October, where he will give a plenary lecture and be honored in an award symposium.